Ronimo Games: History

 The team that formed Ronimo Games initially came together under the name of Banana Games, and created the original freeware PC version of de Blob.
 Publisher THQ noticed the game, was very impressed with the team's work, and acquired the rights to the game.
 THQ subsequently handed over further development to Blue Tongue Entertainment (Nintendo DS, Wii) and Universomo (mobile/iPhone/iPod).

 With the money earned from selling the rights to de Blob the team founded Ronimo Games.
 The name "Ronimo" came from a brainstorming session in which the team decided to combine the first letters of the words "Robot Ninja Monkey".

 In May 2009, the studio released the WiiWare title Swords & Soldiers.
 In September 2010 the game was released for PlayStation Network with publisher Sony Online Entertainment and in December the Windows and Mac version on Steam.
 In June 2011 the game was ported by Two Tribes and published by Chillingo for iOS.

 The studio developed Awesomenauts, a multiplayer online battle arena for Xbox Live Arcade, PlayStation Network and PC.
-Despite the publisher's financial problems, the game was released on PC at May 2, 2012.
+Despite the publisher's financial problems, the game was released on PC on May 2, 2012.
 The studio went to Kickstarter to fund Awesomenauts: Starstorm, the game's first expansion.
 A second expansion, Awesomenauts: Overdrive, was released on March 2, 2016.
 Ronimo Games released updates for the PC version, adding new characters, addressing balancing, connectivity, and bug-fixes until development on the game was discontinued with the last update released in July 2018.